C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 `||` expressions evaluate to `true` if AT LEAST ONE of the values compared are `true`.

-`!` expressions evaluate to the opposive boolean value to the original value given.
+`!` expressions evaluate to the opposite boolean value to the original value given.

 ### Control Structures